Sheriff serves your Request for a Restraining Order

 • If the sheriff was able to serve your forms

-An officer will complete a Proof of Service form.
+An officer will complete a Proof of Service.
 This form shows the court that the other side was served and will allow the court to move forward with your case.

-• If the sheriff was unable to serve your forms
+• If the sheriff did not serve your forms

-They may complete a form that says they were unsuccessful and will give dates and times they tried to serve the other side.
+They may complete a form that says they were unsuccessful.
+They will give dates and times they tried to serve the other side but failed.
 Sometimes this form is called a Declaration of Due Diligence.

 Once you get your paperwork

-2. Bring a copy of the form to your court date.
+2. Take a copy of the form to your court date.

 If you were granted a Temporary Restraining Order (form CH-110),